 Yuccas are relatively slow-growing plants that should only need to be repotted every other year.
 They do well slightly pot-bound, as long as they don't become heavy enough to tip over their containers.
 Repotting larger plants can be difficult, so larger plants can be refreshed with new potting soil by digging out the top 2 inches (5 cm) of the container and adding new soil.
 During typical repotting, remove the plant from its container and go up one container size.
 Always use fresh potting soil.

-Yucca gloriosa 'Variegata' is a varigated cultivar of Yucca gloriosa.
+This succulent is a variegated cultivar of Yucca gloriosa.

 - Back to genus Yucca